codemicro/walrss/README.md

 ## Config

-Your `config.yaml` file lives in your data directory, which is specified by the `WALRSS_DIR` environment variable (default is `./`).
+Your `config.yaml` file lives in your data directory, which is specified by the `WALRSS_DIR` environment variable (default is `./` or `/run` if you're using Docker).
 Below is a list of the possible options you can set within it.

 ```yaml
 server: